PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: Experiment

 Models such as Qwen-VL-Max and GPT-5.2 achieve near-zero success primarily due to unreliable execution-state verification.
 A common failure mode is hallucination during action checking.
 For example, the model may claim the object is not in the gripper after a successful pick.

-This experiment shows that an embodied agent’s robustness is bounded by its weakest repeatedly invoked capability, and that verification quality can dominate end-to-end performance in ways that VQA and static-image benchmarks fail to capture.
+To attribute these rollout failures to concrete sources, we further evaluate five modules in the PLanAR pipeline: task parser, object detector, action checker, grasp planner, and goal checker, with full results reported in Table~\ref{tab:module_breakdown}.
+Task parsing is generally not the main bottleneck for cloud-hosted VLMs.
+Instead, failures are dominated by grounding and verification, whose errors compound because they are repeatedly invoked during execution.
 For example, in our sorting task, placing three objects triggers six calls to the action checker.
-As a result, even with 90\% accuracy on static action-predicate VQA, the probability of completing a full trial is only $0.9^6 \approx 0.53$.
+As a result, even with 90\% accuracy on static VQA, the probability of completing a full trial is only $0.9^6 \approx 0.53$.
 More critically, at 50\% accuracy, success collapses to $0.5^6 \approx 1.5\%$.
 This compounding effect explains why models with seemingly moderate verification errors in isolation can fail catastrophically under closed-loop execution.